d1820/cosmos-query-manager/CosmosManager/help.md

 These query statements are ran synchronously and in the order written in the query window.
 Each statement must be terminated with a semi-colon **(;)**

-While it is not currently possible to have the results of one query fill in the data source to the next query this functionality is on the road map for the future.
+See **Select Query Results Into Variables** below to see how the results of one query can be used to fill in criteria to the next query.

 ##### SQL/Cosmos syntax
 ```